-We argue that changes in functional and personal income distribution have contributed to a significant degree to the built-up of macroeconomic instability in a number of important countries prior to the Great Recession.
+We argue that changes in functional and personal income distribution have contributed to a significant degree to the built-up of macroeconomic instability in a number of relevant countries prior to the Great Recession.
 Among the most important indicators of financial fragility are excessive household leverage ratios and current account imbalances.
-Behringer and van Treeck (forthcoming) found in a panel regression analysis for a sample of 20 countries and for the period 1972-2007 that, firstly, there was a strong negative link between top-end income inequality (the top 1 or 5 % income share) and the current account balance, controlling for a standard set of other explanatory variables.
-This negative link also exists for the household saving rate and the household financial balance, a result that is consistent with the expenditure cascades hypothesis.
-Secondly, there is a negative (positive) link between the change in net corporate lending (the share of wages in national income) and top household income shares for the most important countries in their sample (see Figure 1).
-Thirdly, an increase in the corporate (and government) financial balance leads to an increase in the current account, controlling for standard explanatory variables.
-This result is consistent with both the existence of a significant corporate (and government) veil as well as with macroeconomic theories in the underconsumptionist tradition.
-Behringer and van Treeck (forthcoming) conclude that including measures of personal and functional income distribution greatly improves the performance of current account estimations.
+Econometric evidence suggests for the period before the Great Recession that there was a strong negative link between top-end income inequality (the top 1 or 5 % income share) on the one hand and household saving and national current account balances on the other hand, controlling for a standard set of explanatory variables (Kumhof et al., 2012; Al-Hussami and Remesal, 2012; Alvarez-Cuadrado and Vilalta, 2012; Behringer and van Treeck, forthcoming).
+This result is consistent with the expenditure cascades hypothesis.
+Moreover, there is evidence that a decrease in the wage share or an increase in the corporate financial balance leads to an increase in the current account (Lavoie and Stockhammer, 2012; Behringer and van Treeck, forthcoming).
+Further empirical evidence suggests that a change in the fiscal balance also significantly affects the current account, ceteris paribus (Chinn and Ito, 2007).
+These results are consistent with both the existence of a significant corporate and government veil as well as with macroeconomic theories in the underconsumptionist tradition.